 As Hippocrates, the father of western medicine, wisely advised: "Let food be thy medicine, and medicine thy food."
-A healthy balanced diet has adequate cleansing foods (alkaline plant foods) AND adequate nourishing/building foods (healthy fats).
+A healthy balanced diet has adequate cleansing foods (alkaline plant foods) AND adequate nourishing/building foods (healthy fats and protein).

 If healthy, the diet should consist of at least 60% alkaline-forming foods and if sick, at least 80%.
 Generally, alkaline-forming foods include: sea vegetables, land vegetables, some fruits, nuts, seeds, herbs, spices, and sprouts.
 Acid-forming foods include: meat, fish, eggs, dairy, legumes, and grains.
 Check this Alkaline-Acid Food Guide (or here and here).
 In addition to cleansing alkaline foods, adequate nourishing foods from healthy fats are needed.
 These foods include grass-fed meat (especially organ meats) and dairy products, pastured eggs, non-farmed fish or seafood, sea vegetables, tropical oils like coconut and palm oil, avocados, olives, cacao beans, nuts, seeds, etc. Vegetarians and vegans need adequate nourishing foods found in healthy fats, NOT carbohydrates like grains.